 To me, Chocolate Chip Cookies are a classic for a reason.
 They are perfectly chewy, chocolatey, ooey-gooey, and hit the spot when you’ve got a sweet tooth.
 They’re a must-have on rainy days, yet, there’s nothing better than an ice-cold glass of milk with fresh homemade cookies in the summer.
 Eaten alone or topped with ice cream, homemade cookies can’t be beat!
-Looking for the best chocolate chip cookies EVER? you’re in the right place.
+Looking for the best cookies EVER? you’re in the right place.
 These cookies are BIG, soft, chewy, and simple THE BEST.

 Chocolate Chip Cookies